 What Does This Mean?

-The above requirements mean that Illinois has set a minimum baseline for jurisdictions to work with when it comes to the BASSET.
+The above requirements mean that Illinois has set a minimum baseline for jurisdictions to work with regarding the BASSET.
 Thus, your jurisdiction may alter certain aspects of the BASSET qualification, but it must meet these requirements.

 You can visit the Illinois Liquor Control Commission’s website to check out the specifications for your jurisdictions.
 The Illinois Liquor Control Commission also has a good list of frequently asked questions here.